renpy/renpy/sphinx/source/config.rst

     attributes.
 It should return an adjusted tuple, which contains and a potential new set of attributes.

+    As this function may be called during prediction, it should not rely on the image's state.

 .. var:: config.after_load_callbacks = [ ... ]

     A list of functions that are called (with no arguments) when a load